HAND | WRIST | THUMB PAIN & PATHOLOGY + PHYSIO

 1. Distal radius/ ulna

 Distal radial fractures are commonly experienced during high-velocity sports.
 In younger individuals, the force to fracture bone is greater, often resulting in the combination of injury to surrounding ligaments.
-You can expect to experience local tenderness, combined with pain and weakness on grip strength.
+You can expect to experience local tenderness, combined with hand and wrist pain and weakness on grip strength.
 Management commonly includes reduction and immobilisation for 6 weeks in a cast over the wrist, hand and half the forearm.
 Regular two weekly imaging follow ups may be completed throughout the immobilisation period to ensure adequate reduction.
 Internal fixation may be required if reduction is not achieved early on.
 Longer term we look to commence range of motion

 and strengthening following the immobilisation period, introducing return to sports protocol once achieved an appropriate base line.